Skip to code content (skip section selection)

 (20) To administer and enforce all ordinances relating to public passenger vehicles and ambulances; provided that the Comptroller shall administer Section 4-68-130; and to enter into taxicab-related agreements provided for in Sections 9-112-565 and 9-112-570;

-(21) To advise, consult, enter agreements to share data with and otherwise cooperate with other agencies of the county, state and federal government in furtherance of the duties prescribed herein.
-Any such data-sharing agreement may provide for indemnification;
+(21) To advise, consult, enter agreements to share, interpret, and make recommendations based on, data, and otherwise cooperate with, public and private entities in furtherance of the duties prescribed herein.
+Any such agreement may provide for indemnification;

 (22) To investigate and to make recommendations, from time to time, to the Mayor with respect to additions to or revisions of this Code as may be necessary for the enforcement and regulation of the duties and powers described herein;